Class Registration is the next step in the process...

 - If you are considering an APSU online course, we encourage you to review some key information about online courses.

 Dual Enrollment Course List: See the "HS Core" column to view which Tennessee high school graduation requirements are met by specific APSU courses.
+The Dual Enrollment Grant will only apply towards 1000-2000 level courses.
 Students are not restricted to courses on this list; please contact the Dual Enrollment office if you are interested in other courses.

 - Search APSU's Bulletin for current course details, prerequisites, etc. You can also search by course name and number.